jiltang/unifyid-keystroke/README.md

 In this case, I might write the pipeline in a lower-level language so that it could process the data faster or be incorporated more easily into whatever framework the data engineers have set up.

 * What insights and takeaways do you have on the distribution of user performance?
+The accuracy for each user is pretty uniform.

 * What aspect(s) would you change about this challenge?
+It'd be nice if everything weren't piped through JSON files where the next JSON file location comes from the current one.

 * What aspect(s) did you enjoy about this challenge?
+This was a lot of fun!
+I really enjoyed the challenges of working with keystroke data.